1903 Vanderbilt Commodores football team: Before the season

-After the last game of the 1902 year, Walter H. Watkins announced his resignation of his position as head coach of the Vanderbilt football and baseball teams in order that he devote attention to the study of law exclusively.
+After the last game of the 1902 seasomn, Walter H. Watkins announced his resignation of his position as head coach of the Vanderbilt football and baseball teams in order that he devote attention to the study of law.
 Vanderbilt made an effort to secure the services of coach Neil Snow, who was the University of Nashville (Peabody) coach.
 (Note: Snow resigned from Nashville never to coach again, accepting a construction position in New York.)

 Game summaries

 Cumberland (TN)

 Cumberland upset the Commodores 6-0, the first time Cumberland ever scored on Vanderbilt.
 Four minutes after the game started, Waterhouse had the decisive touchdown.
 M. O. Bridges had his right collarbone broken.

 The starting lineup was B. Blake (left end), Pritchard (left tackle), Brown (left guard), Perry (center), Patterson (right guard), Graham (right tackle), Bryan (right end), Kyle (quarterback), D. Blake (left halfback), Hamilton (right halfback), Tigert (fullback).